 * I will send out a detailed list of items upon registration!

 If there is an aurora and clear viewing conditions at any time during the Jasper Photography Workshop, we will add it to the itinerary!
 Nothing is more spellbinding than watch the green and purple lights dance over the snow capped peaks.
 We will never pass up on an opportunity to capture the glow of the aurora!

 My name is Rachel Jones Ross.
 To say I love winter is such an incredible understatement!
 This is my season.
 It is the time of year that most inspires me to do more than just capture a scene; I want to create images that inspire the imagination.
 I am also a passionate astro photographer.
 In 2019 I embarked on a personal project to spend 100 nights under the stars.
 You can read a little bit about my adventures here.

 I am a member of the Sony Alpha Imaging Collective, and fortunate to have the support of both Sony and B&H Photo on my workshops and personal projects.

 The Canadian Rockies Photography Workshop – Winter Edition will take place January 9th – 15th, 2022.
-All prices are in USD and based on double occupancy.
-A single occupancy supplement is also available.
+All prices are in USD and based on single occupancy.
 All transportation, accommodations, and park passes are included.
 Meals and drinks are not included.

 *Before Covid, deposits were non-refundable.
 However, I’m trying to be as flexible as possible.
 In the event that you cannot attend, deposits can be credited toward another workshop at a later date.
 If for some reason you need to cancel within 72 hours of the workshop, your deposits will be non-refundable as the hotel has a 72 hour cancellation window and I will be charged.*